Shruti27-creator/shruti27-creator/README.md

  I am technophile who is passionate towards learning new and high end technologies from its core level.
-I have a passion for learning and sharing my knowledge with others a public as possible.
+I have a passion for learning and sharing my knowledge with others as public as possible.

 ##### WHAT I DO ?